Janderson975/LAMP-Stack-Remastered/Vulnerabilities.md

 Forensics 1 and 2
 Firewall enabled
 Firewall logs all traffic
-Removed the user Will from the adm group
+Removed the user Ofoe from the adm group
 Removed the user Sessa
 User Link created
 Default minimum password age set